Eloope Logo

 Submit trip expenses

-After returning from your trip, you'll create an expense report containing all trip expenses and submit it for approval.
+After returning from your trip, you can close the trip and automatically create an expense report containing all linked expenses.

 What your approver sees when reviewing trip reports.
 All expenses are logically grouped together by trip rather than scattered among other expenses.
 The trip context and purpose are immediately visible, explaining why these expenses were incurred.
 The total actual cost appears alongside the original estimated cost, allowing quick assessment of budget variance.
 If applicable, the cash advance settlement calculation appears, showing whether you need to return funds or receive additional reimbursement.